@54674341 mrcool37 writes…

 There comes a point in a players progression where they can no longer play dps effectively.
 This will be where they cap out unless they look long and hard at how they are playing beyond aiming, which is the first place people will look when actively trying to improve.

-Taking this further from my experience – I played an off meta support character that was severely vulnerable to dive.
+Taking this further from my experience – I played an off meta support character that was severely vulnerable to dive with unlimited weapon range.
 So genji/winston were a pain if they played correctly.
 However I climbed easily to masters+ in soloq and rarely ran into a genji or the like that even bothered to try to kill me.
 I am not overly mechanically gifted so this is not the case of me brute forcing their faces whenever they tried to jump me.
 They just did not.
 Sure this is a very narrow sample yet it once again highlights that players don’t actually know what they are doing.